kahhotan/Coding-Projects/README.md

-# This repository will include the codes for side projects
+# This repository will include the codes for personal projects